quebic-source/puppy-io/README.md

 * If you put ```@ResponseBody``` annonation with the method, then return the value of object as response. otherwise response is redirect to  a template or another route.
 * ```HttpResponseResult.complete("{template}")```
 * ```HttpResponseResult.complete("/{route}")```
-* puppy-io use Thymeleaf template engine for generate templates
+* puppy-io use Thymeleaf template engine for genarating templates

 ####ServiceCaller
 * ServiceCaller is used to call service method